MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

     This sample cmdlet first creates a `claimmap` object of type `groupsid` and indicates that it works with the `SID` property of the group and then creates a new identity issuer, which can understand this mapping.

 2. Synchronize `SID` property of groups from the identity provider to the `SID` property in UPSA.
-    1. For AD Import synchronization, `SID` will be synchronized automatically without additional setup from the source identity provider to the SharePoint UPSA.
+    1. For AD Import synchronization, `SID` is synchronized automatically without other setup from the source identity provider to the SharePoint UPSA.
     2. For MIM synchronization, the property mapping needs to be taken from the identity provider to MIM and then from MIM to the SharePoint UPSA so that MIM can synchronize the group `SID` from the identity provider to the SharePoint UPSA.
 This is similar to how we do user profile synchronization for the `SPS-ClaimID` property for user profiles.

 1. For MIM synchronization, `sAMAccountName` should also be mapped to `accountName` from MIM to the SharePoint UPSA.
 If it doesn’t exist, admin should create mapping pair from `sAMAccountName` to `accountName` in MIM manually.